The Colombian Amazon holds many secrets.

 Traditionally, Amazonian peoples share a similar social and economic organization.
 The communities are divided into clans that are divided into different villages built around the Maloca, the community hut that is the epicentre of social, economic and ceremonial organization.

 Fishing has now become their main activity due to the relocation of riverside dwellings.
 The indigenous people have developed many techniques that allow them to fish in different environments: mangroves, lagoons, streams or large rivers.

 Through burning, they also ensure a supply of platano (seed banana), yuka (a tuber close to cassava), maize, pineapple, camote (a kind of sweet potato), achiote (a fruit containing the pigments that make up the dyes), tobacco and many other foods that vary according to the region.
-These crops, called Chagras, are often the fruit of women’s labour, when the men are instead sent out to hunt or fish.
+These crops, called Chagras, are often the fruit of women’s labor, while the men are instead sent out to hunt or fish.

-The daily life of the natives is punctuated by many spiritual rites.
-Among the Tikuna, the first menstruation of young girls is the subject of a solemn and joyful ceremony where they share great feasts, where their bodies are painted, where they convulse to the sound of songs and music inspired by the woodland spirits.
+The daily life of the poplation is punctuated by many spiritual rites.
+Among the Tikuna, the first menstruation of young girls is the subject of a solemn and joyful ceremony where they share great feasts, where their bodies are painted, and they convulse to the sound of songs and music inspired by the woodland spirits.
 The young woman, after being isolated from the rest of the community, dressed in a yanchama and set with a feather tiara, makes her transition to adulthood during which her hair is cut.

 The indigenous generally see the universe according to three levels: the upper level, that of the souls; the lower level, underwater, the territory of the demons; and the middle level, where men live in harmony with nature.
 Shamans are essential mediators for the community, enabling it to make the link between the spiritual worlds.